 Thermostatic Mixing Valves.
-If the hot water is simply not warm enough, make sure the faucet you are checking doesn't have a defective Thermostatic Mixing Valve.
-If these devices fail, they can reduce the amount of hot water the shower or faucet delivers even though there is plenty of hot water in the tank.
+If the hot water is simply not warm enough, make sure the faucet you are checkingdoesnt have a defective Thermostatic Mixing Valve.
+Many shower controls have built-in mixing valves.
+If these devices fail, they can reduce the amount of hot water the shower of faucet delivers even though there is plenty of hot water in the tank.
 Always check the water temperature at several faucets to make sure the problem is not in a faucet or shower control.

-User Interface Module (UIM) set too
+User Interface Module (UIM) set too low.

-low.
 If the water temperature at several faucets is too cool, adjust the UIM according to the instructions in Step 12 of the Installation section of this manual.

 Undersized water heater.
+If your

-If your water heater runs out of hot water too quickly, it may be too small for your needs.
+water heater runs out of hot water too quickly, it may be too small for your needs.
 If the water heater is old, consider replacing it with a larger model.
-If the water heater is in good condition, you may be able to meet your families hot water needs with the existing water heater by installing a Thermostatic Mixing Valve and then setting the temperature to a higher setting on the UIM.
+If the water heater is in good condition, you may be able to meet your families hot water needs with the existing water heater by installing Thermostatic Mixing Valves at easch point-of-use and then setting the temperature to a higher setting on the UIM.
 See "Step 12" on page 16.